-Interested students must submit a completed application form accompanied by the following items:
+Interested students must submit an application form form accompanied by the following items:

-We are not currently accepting applications for the Teva Pharmaceuticals Internship Program.
-Please check back for information on the next enrollment period.
+We are currently accepting applications for the Teva Pharmaceuticals Internship Program.

 With the exception of off-site field trips, all activities will be held at the College of Physicians of Philadelphia (19 South 22nd Street).
 Transit tokens to and from all events will be supplied to the Fellows by the Center for Education.
 Students will also be paid a stipend upon successful completion of the program.